 Incense has been used as an accompaniment to spiritual practice for thousands of years.
-It’s referenced in Sanskrit texts and is known to have been a favourite of the ancient Egyptians.
-It can lend a particular stillness to a space, one that’s conducive to relaxation and meditation.
-Equally, incense can be used as an effective (and cheap) room fragrance.
+It’s referenced in Sanskrit texts and is known to have been a favorite of the ancient Egyptians.

-Incense sticks are made by mixing together various ingredients, including oils, resins, herbs, flower petals and wood, and then making a paste by adding water.
+Incense sticks are made by mixing together various ingredients, including oils, resins, herbs, flower petals, and wood, and then make a paste by adding water.
 A slim wooden or bamboo stick is then dipped and rolled in the paste and left to dry.

 It’s a lovely incense, not too overpowering with a gentle but obvious smell.
 It’s quite popular and the brand Satya Sai is well-known.
 The base fragrance is sandalwood.
-Satya Sai also offer a range of other blends.
-I think this is their best.
-Price: $14.49 for pack of two.
+Satya Sai also offers a range of other blends.
+I think this is one of their best incense scents.

 If you’re used to going to church then you’ll know the smell.
 It’s not too overpowering and it doesn’t annoy the sinuses or throat like some other incenses.
-One of my favourites.
-May be difficult to get outside of the UK but you can always import it.
-It’s been made in Gloucestershire for over 100 years.
-Go with the “Abbey” blend.
-Price: £3.75 for 25 grams (doesn’t come with charcoal).
+It’s one of my favorites.

-Esteban sell a variety of incense sticks specifically designed as home fragrances.
+Esteban Paris sells a Teck and Tonka product that’s a variety of incense sticks specifically designed as home fragrances.
 It’s a luxury item, a tad on the pricey side, but perfect if you’re looking for something that’s soft and isn’t going to overpower your room.

 Some people prefer to let the sticks sit (as opposed to burning them).
 These are well-suited to both functions.